WHAT YOUR MEMBERSHIP OFFERS

 Our large local history library, picture library and archives which are stored at 6 Douro Terrace are available to members. .
 The archives are open weekly every Wednesday, Friday and Saturday morning 9.30a.m.- 12noon.
 Lectures on a variety of historical issues and topics on Sunderland and its environs are given each month by some very entertaining and informed speakers.
-These are held on the third Tuesday of each month at St George's United Reformed Church, on the corner of Stockton Road/Belvedere Road 7.15pm - 9.15pm.
+These are held on the third Tuesday of each month in the MAIN Hall at Thornhill School 7.15pm - 9.15pm.
 Programme details can be found on this website (see What's On) and in the Newsletters.

 The Society publishes regular Newsletters (sent out to members) to help keep members in touch, especially those living at a 'distance,' Details of members' research interests or queries are also welomed to promote the newsletter as a research organ.

 Since 1900 donations to the archives by the people of Sunderland have enabled the Society to build up a huge bank of resources for local research.
 Work has now commenced to make these available on-line for the benefit of the membership.
 Articles, features, photographs and maps will be uploaded on a regular basis in the MEMBERS ONLY AREA.
 To access this members are issued with an exclusive PASSWORD.

 Membership is £15 per annum for an individual or £25 per annum for husband/wife